syntest-framework/syntest-solidity/README.md

 #### From source

-Until this happens, the tool can be used by cloning the project, installing its dependencies, and compiling the TypeScript:
+The tool can be used by cloning the project, installing its dependencies, and compiling the TypeScript:

 - Clone the projects